The Apprentice (franchise): United Kingdom

 Series four of The Apprentice UK began on Wednesday 26 March 2008 on BBC One and ran for twelve weekly episodes.
 A record 20,000 applications were received.
 The winner of the 2008 series was Lee McQueen, having beaten Claire Young, Helene Speight and Alex Wotherspoon in the final, which featured four candidates instead of the usual two.
 The series peaked at 9.7 million viewers during the last episode, an unprecedented figure for the series.

 A spin-off show, The Apprentice: You're Fired!, is shown on BBC Two straight after the BBC One broadcast.
 The 30-minute programme has a studio audience and interview with the fired apprentice, and Lord Sugar usually appears in the final episode of each series.

 The RTL Group holds international licence rights for the show worldwide, and the show is produced by RTL's Talkback Thames.
-The UK opening theme is "Dance of the Knights" from Prokofiev's Romeo and Juliet, with the boardroom music provided by UK artist Dru Masters.
+The British opening theme is "Dance of the Knights" from Prokofiev's Romeo and Juliet, with the boardroom music provided by UK artist Dru Masters.

-The BBC has also screened series 1–5 of the US version (as of winter 2010), being broadcast some considerable time after the original US airing, and in the graveyard slot (11:00 pm onwards).
+The BBC has also screened series 1–5 of the American version (as of winter 2010), being broadcast some considerable time after the original US airing, and in the graveyard slot (11:00 pm onwards).

 The television show inspired recreation of the show in form of competitions amongst student enterprise community and in 2013 has launched as a joint event called National Student Apprentice.
 A number of university societies organised local 'Apprentice Competitions'.

 In 2011, the 7th series was broadcast, with one major difference: the candidates would be competing for a £250,000 investment into their business for a 50% equity stake from Lord Sugar.
 In previous years, the prize was a six-figure job at one of Lord Sugar's companies.
 It is widely viewed as the reason that the show has continued to air whilst all other international versions have fallen away.